Aetna Life Insurance Review

 - The company’s final expenses policy is available for people between the ages of 45 and 89, which is very generous.
 Not many insurance companies issue life insurance policies for people over the age of 80.

-- Aetna only offers group life insurance policies, which means you cannot pick and choose a policy which suits your individual needs.
+- Aetna only offers group life insurance policies, which means you cannot pick and choose a policy that suits your individual needs.

 - Needless to say, this is a major disadvantage, as a group policy might not sufficiently cover your family’s financial needs in most cases.
 So, you might have to buy an individual life policy anyway.